melcorian/melcorian/README.md

 Melcorian News Program is a program that keeps you updated on what is happening in the world around us.
 Keeping the right to know is important in the world today.

+Here are some ideas to get you started:

+The program's size is 4.1kb.
+Download and install the program.
+Once installed, write what you need to know and you have all the recent news on your screen.
+Click on the heading and you can read it in its respective website.